-You will then use the cash for expenses that falls under that category.
+Fill the envelopes with the cash that you budgeted for each category.
+You will then use the cash for expenses that fall under that category.

 For example, your budgeted $100 for dining out.
 Then take an envelope and assign dining out category on it.
 When you go out and eat with friends, use the cash from the envelope.